paul-ylz-tw/getting_into_golang/README.md

   * There's no such thing as a class.
 There are only structs. [ref Go by Example: Structs](https://gobyexample.com/structs)
   * You can write functions with a receiver, making them "methods", thus emulating an OOP-ish pattern.
 However, this is generally frowned upon.
 It's helpful to refer to the guidelines compiled from the [CodeReviewComments repo](https://github.com/golang/go/wiki/CodeReviewComments#receiver-type) about this.
   * Generally, simpler patterns emerge from using functions instead of methods in Go.
+  * If Golang is not OO, how is it oriented?
+Generally the program is oriented around *data*.
+In fact, the whole language is geared towards how to organize data into Arrays (because they are the most efficient data structure) and getting the data within closest reach of the CPU (L1 / L2 cache) as possible, which is major factor for Golang's amazing speed.
 - Return `error` from every function and check/handle it from the caller [ref Error handling and Go](https://blog.golang.org/error-handling-and-go).
 Generally you would not `panic`, which is like throwing an exception.

 ## Editor Choice